satodu/AndView/docs/DEV_GUIDE.md

 - [Python Type Hints](https://docs.python.org/3/library/typing.html)
 - [AppImage Documentation](https://docs.appimage.org/)

-## Ajuda
+## Help

-Se precisar de ajuda:
+If you need help:
-1. Veja a documentação nos arquivos `.md`
+1. See the documentation in the `.md` files
-2. Abra uma issue no GitHub
+2. Open an issue on GitHub
-3. Consulte os exemplos no código existente
+3. Check the examples in the existing code

-Boa codificação! 🚀
+Happy coding! 🚀